apache/datasketches-website/docs/HLL/HllSketchVsDruidHyperLogLogCollector.md

 ## Versions

-* KLL sketch form <a href="https://github.com/DataSketches/sketches-core/releases/tag/sketches-core-0.11.1">sketches-core-0.11.1</a> (April 20, 2018)
+* HLL sketch form <a href="https://github.com/DataSketches/sketches-core/releases/tag/sketches-core-0.11.1">sketches-core-0.11.1</a> (April 20, 2018)
 * Druid HyperLogLogCollector from <a href="https://github.com/druid-io/druid/releases/tag/druid-0.12.0">druid-0.12.0</a> (March 8, 2018)

 ## Size

-The starting point in this comparison was a choice of parameter <i>k=2048</i> for HLL sketch in such a way that it would approximately match the size of Druid HyperLogLogCollector, which has no parameters available to the user.
+The starting point in this comparison was a choice of parameter <i>K=2048</i> for HLL sketch in such a way that it would approximately match the size of Druid HyperLogLogCollector, which has no parameters available to the user.
 It is quite difficult to measure the size of a Java object in memory, therefore the serialized size was used as the best available measure of size, which is also important for many practical applications in large systems.

 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/hll-sketch-vs-druid-size.png" alt="HLL2048 vs Druid HLLC serialized size plot" />